 There are community resources in Columbus that can help you through the pandemic – or whatever life throws are you, and there are plenty of activities, virtual and in-person for you to enjoy and get involved with events around the city.
 Check out our weekend events calendar for things to do every weekend!

 Free resources in Columbus

 If you have questions or need help with resources, call 2-1-1.
 Operators will help connect you to resources and social programs.

-CAP4KIDS has a comprehensive list of community resources available during the coronavirus crisis.
+CAP4KIDS has a comprehensive list of community resources available during the coronavirus crisis (and beyond).
 Resources include city services, food assistance, emergency housing, unemployment benefits, educational resources, mental health assistance, and fun activities.

 Older Adults: Staying Connected